Many or all companies we feature compensate us. Compensation and editorial

 Can you use a HELOC to pay off student loans?

+Yes, you can use a HELOC to pay off student loans.
 A HELOC is a line of credit that uses a home as collateral to secure the note.
 The amount you can borrow with a HELOC depends on how much equity you’ve built in your home, as well as factors such as your credit score and income.

-Interest rates on a HELOC are usually lower than for credit cards, and they have a finite draw period.
+Similar to a credit card, a HELOC allows you to pull from the line of credit as needed and then repay that borrowed amount with monthly minimum payments.
+They have a finite draw period.
 Once this draw period ends (often around 10 years), no more draws can be made and repayment will begin on the remaining balance owed.

 Should I use a HELOC to pay off student loans?